 Breakout from the Goblin King's Fortress is LEGO set 41188-1.
-It has a score of 99.
+It has a score of 98.
 This is good compared to all other sets.
-It is ranked in the top 0.86% scored sets on Brick Insights.
-Based on 2 scored reviews, 5 reviews total.
+The set is recommended by 1 reviews, based on 2 scored reviews and 5 reviews total.
+It is ranked in the top 1.2% scored sets on Brick Insights.
 We know this set was released in 2017, and it is categorised in Elves.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.